Effortless Guide to the Trust and Estate Tax Return Form SA900

 Calculating Trust and Estate Tax

-Calculating trust and estate tax involves a detailed rundown of all the different income streams the trust has – this includes:
+Calculating trust and estate tax involves a detailed rundown of all the different income streams the trust Trustees must calculate tax liabilities based on all sources of income, including:

 • Dividends